amesbah/cpen-testing-course/assignments/assignment1-bug-analysis.md

 **Project Name Mappings** (use these for checkout commands):
 - Commons-Lang → `Lang`
 - Commons-Math → `Math`
-- Chart → `Chart`
+- JFreeChart → `Chart`
-- Time → `Time`
+- Joda-Time → `Time`
 - All other mappings found in `bug-assignments.md`

 #### Step 2: Bug Manifestation Analysis

 **Required Documentation** (for each of your 3 assigned bugs):

+1. **Failing Test Evidence**:
+   - Which specific test(s) fail?
+   - What do the failure messages tell us?
+   - Are the failing tests unit tests, integration tests, or system tests?
+   - What specific inputs or configurations trigger the failure?

-1. **Bug Description**:
+2. **Bug Understanding**:
    - What is the expected behavior vs. actual behavior?
    - Under what conditions does the bug manifest?
+   - why didn’t the rest of the test suite reveal it earlier?
    - What are the symptoms visible to end users?

-2. **Failing Test Analysis**:
-   - Which specific test(s) fail?
-   - What do the failure messages tell us?
-   - Are the failing tests unit tests, integration tests, or system tests?

-3. **Bug Reproduction**:
-   - Document the exact steps to reproduce the bug
-   - Create a minimal example that demonstrates the bug
-   - Identify the specific inputs that trigger the bug

 **Multi-Bug Analysis Strategy**:
 - Complete initial analysis for all 3 bugs in Week 1